Skip to main content

 Step 2: Fetch Signed Price Data

-Using your API key, make a GET request to the /prices/evm endpoint to retrieve the latest EVM-signed price data.
+Using your API key, make a GET request to the /prices/evm/crypto endpoint to retrieve the latest EVM-signed price data.
 You can find more details about the endpoint in the API reference.
 The API response will be a JSON object containing an array of prices.
 Here is an example of a single price object in the response:

 {